 Waitt Advanced Biophotonics Center

-Axel Nimmerjahn has spearheaded the development of new microscopy techniques to visualize the dynamics of glial cells and their functional cellular interactions in the living brain.
+Axel Nimmerjahn has spearheaded the development of new microscopy techniques to visualize the dynamics of glial cells and their functional cellular interactions in the living CNS.
+He has worked to shrink the size of microscopes to make them wearable.
+His tiny microscopes are less than 0.2 cubic inch in size, weigh less than two grams and have allowed him to reveal how cellular activity relates to behavior.
 Additionally, he has created new tools for cell type-specific staining and genetic manipulation and for analysis of large-scale imaging data.
-This has allowed him to address long-standing questions regarding the role of glial cells in the intact healthy or diseased brain.
-Resolving these fundamental questions has broad implications for our understanding of brain function and the treatment of neuroinflammation and neurological disorders.
+This has allowed him to address long-standing questions regarding the role of glial cells in the intact healthy or diseased nervous system.
+Resolving these fundamental questions has broad implications for our understanding of CNS function and the treatment of neuroinflammatory and neurological disorders.

-Nimmerjahn has recently expanded his studies to the spinal cord and related maladies.
-He continues to push the boundaries of microscopy.
-In collaboration with other engineering experts, he has worked to shrink the size of microscopes to make them wearable.
-His tiny microscopes are less than 0.2 cubic inch in size, weigh less than two grams and have allowed him to reveal how cellular brain activity relates to animal behavior.

-Nimmerjahn discovered that microglia, the brain’s resident immune cells, continuously survey the cellular environment with their fine branches.
+Nimmerjahn discovered that microglia, the resident immune cells in the CNS, continuously survey the cellular environment with their fine branches.
 He showed that through this behavior, microglia provide the first line of defense against tissue injury and infection.

 Nimmerjahn’s lab used cutting-edge microscopy approaches to visualize the blood-brain barrier (BBB) breakdown after stroke.
 His team found that stepwise impairment of different cellular mechanisms accounts for the BBB deficits in stroke.
 The findings could lead to new ways to treat the disease.

-Nimmerjahn uncovered that astroglia, a major regulatory cell type in the brain, show large-scale activity that potentially initiates macroscopic changes in brain dynamics.
+Nimmerjahn uncovered that astroglia, a major regulatory cell type in the CNS, show large-scale activity suited to initiate macroscopic changes in CNS network dynamics.
 He also showed how general anesthesia disrupts this waking state activity.

 MS, Physics, Max Planck Institute for Medical Research/University of Heidelberg, Germany